It’s no secret: finding commercial real estate data is no easy feat.

 Pre-foreclosure data is another form of loan data of interest to CRE professionals.
 Investors often try to capitalize on yield arbitrage by purchasing pre-foreclosures instead of finding deals on the open market.

-Someone who tracks pre-foreclosure data can extend an offer to the owner, buying him out of whatever he still owes on the property (perhaps, and then some) in order to help the existing owner facing a distressed situation.
+Someone who tracks pre-foreclosure data can extend an offer to the owner, buying him out of whatever he still owes on the property (perhaps, and then some) in order to help the existing owner facing a distressing situation.
 Having pre-foreclosure data is helpful when trying to find owners who may be extra motivated to sell.

 Ownership data is one of the most basic, yet most significant forms of CRE data.
 Knowing who owns a property is important to anyone who wants to buy that property or sell that owner some sort of services—from loans to landscaping, from property management to new insurance policies.